8 Best Basketball Tryout Drills

 FAQ — Basketball Player Evaluations

-SkillShark is the ultimate evaluation software, designed to help coaches at the highest level evaluate and develop basketball players.
-It streamlines the process of evaluation, thereby providing an instant feedback report at the end of every assessment, saving coaches precious time that would have been traditionally used to key data into spreadsheets.
+SkillShark is the ultimate evaluation software, designed to help coaches evaluate and develop basketball players.
+It streamlines the evaluation process, providing auto-generated report at the end of every assessment (based on scores entered from a mobile device).
+This saves coaches precious time that would have been traditionally used to key data into spreadsheets.

 • Customize evaluation templates